 Messy, wavy shag cuts with bangs are all over our social feeds right now.
 There’s something about the feathered layers of this look that feel timeless, yet trendy.
 Such medium shaggy wispy haircuts are a must-try for every woman.

 A wavy blonde shag with a center part is the definition of “bombshell hair.”
 The wavy style is perfect to pair with a blonde hue as it enhances the dimension of the hair.
-To keep your blonde hair “bomb,” incorporate a toning shampoo into your shower routine.
+To keep your blonde hair looking like this, incorporate a toning shampoo into your shower routine.
 REFs Cool Silver Shampoo is a great choice.

 I’ve said it before and I’ll say it again—a medium shag with a fringe and natural waves are a match made in heaven!
 Naturally wavy hair lends itself to this crop as each layer will allow your curls and coils to spring to life.
 For an extra boost of texture, mist your hair with a Salt Spray when styling- like Sachjuan’s Ocean Mist.